5 Keys to Effective Texas Medical Board Investigation Defense

 • Formal Investigation – During its formal investigation, the TMB will seek to gather evidence through various means, including (but not limited to) reviewing the physician’s patient and billing records and seeking to interview the physician.
 This process can take up to 180 days in most cases.
 If it appears that the targeted physician’s continued practice could present a risk to public health, the TMB may also schedule a Temporary Suspension Hearing during this stage of the process.

 • Informal Settlement Conference – After gathering as much evidence as possible, the TMB will typically schedule an informal settlement conference.
-This conference is similar to a hearing in that the TMB will present its allegations and then the physician will have the opportunity to present his or her arguments in defense.
+This conference is similar to administrative hearings in that the TMB will present its allegations and then the physician will have the opportunity to present his or her arguments in defense.
 As the TMB explains, following the conference, “a case may be referred for dismissal to the board’s disciplinary process review committee (DPRC) or for further evaluation by a Quality Assurance (QA) Panel, consisting of up to five board representatives.
-Under certain conditions, a third option is to offer the licensee a remedial plan, which is a corrective action taken by the board that is considered non-disciplinary.”
+Under certain conditions, a third option is to offer the licensee a remedial plan, such as participation in behavioral health programs, which is a corrective action taken by the board that is considered non-disciplinary.”

-• Agreed Order or Formal Complaint – At this point, a TMB investigation can take one of two divergent paths: (i) the TMB and the physician can enter into negotiations regarding an Agreed Order that will resolve the physician’s investigation; or, (ii) the TMB's board attorney can file a Formal Complaint with the State Office of Administrative Hearings (SOAH).
-The TMB may also attempt to negotiate an Agreed Order before filing with the SOAH.
+• Agreed Order or Formal Complaint – At this point, a TMB investigation can take one of two divergent paths: (i) the TMB and the physician can enter into negotiations regarding an Agreed Order that will resolve the physician’s investigation; or, (ii) the TMB can file a Formal Complaint with the State Office of Administrative Hearings (SOAH).
+The TMB may also attempt to negotiate an Agreed Order prior to filing with the SOAH.

 • SOAH Mediation or Hearing – If the TMB files a Formal Complaint following a disciplinary investigation, the matter can either be scheduled for mediation or a hearing before the SOAH.
 Mediation is an informal procedure during which the TMB and the physician seek to work out an agreed resolution, while a SOAH hearing involves presenting evidence and arguments to an administrative law judge (ALJ) who will render a binding decision.
 Both options offer benefits and limitations, and targeted physicians will need to work closely with an experienced TMB investigation lawyer to choose the most advantageous path forward.